 Although federal law does not explicitly protect individuals from workplace discrimination based on their gender identity and sexual orientation, many states and cities have passed laws providing such protections.
 However, some states have gone in the other direction and passed laws prohibiting municipalities from expanding discrimination protections.

-For instance, in 2016, North Carolina became the focus of the transgender workplace rights debate when it passed the controversial bill known as the "bathroom bill."
+For instance, North Carolina became the focus of the transgender workplace rights debate when it passed the controversial bill known as the "bathroom bill".
 That law preempted local and municipal governments from adopting any ordinance expanding an employer's requirements under state law regarding the compensation of employees or employee discrimination protections on the basis of gender identity or sexual orientation.
-On March 30, 2017, North Carolina enacted a new law repealing state statutes prohibiting local governments from enacting laws providing greater benefits than those provided under federal or state law and replaced it with a new law preempting any local government in North Carolina from enacting or amending an ordinance regulating private employment practices.
-This law goes beyond the regulation of restrooms, but any law that regulates employment.
-The law expires on December 1, 2020.
+Further, North Carolina enacted a law repealing state statutes prohibiting local governments from enacting laws providing greater benefits than those provided under federal or state law and replaced it with a law preempting any local government in North Carolina from enacting or amending an ordinance regulating private employment practices.
+This law goes beyond the regulation of restrooms, extending to any law that regulates employment.
+The North Carolina law expires on December 1, 2020.

-Since there is no federal paid sick leave law available to private employees, several states and localities have been actively passing legislation giving greater workplace rights than required by federal law.
-At the same time, a number of states - including Florida, Georgia, Louisiana, Missouri and most recently Ohio - have enacted laws preventing local governments in their states from passing paid sick leave laws.
-However, more than a dozen states have preempted various forms of leave from paid or unpaid leave to sick leave to parental leave to family or medical leave.
+Since there is no federal paid leave law available to private employees, several states and localities have been actively passing legislation giving greater workplace rights than required by federal law.
+At the same time, a number of states - including Florida, Georgia, Louisiana and Missouri - have enacted laws preventing local governments in their states from passing paid sick leave laws, even though those locations do not have a statewide paid sick leave law.
+However, New Jersey enacted a paid sick leave law that preempted similar local leave laws, including those already in effect, adding uniformity to employer compliance obligations.

 Several states and municipalities have adopted "ban the box" laws, which require an employer to remove the box from job applications that asks applicants if they have been convicted of a crime.
-New Jersey's Opportunity to Compete Act (Act) became effective March 1, 2015, and prohibits an employer from making any oral or written inquiry about an applicant's criminal record during the initial employment application process.
-The Act also preempted local ban the box ordinances that were adopted prior to March 1, 2015.
+New Jersey's Opportunity to Compete Act (Act) prohibits an employer from making any oral or written inquiry about an applicant's criminal record during the initial employment application process.
+The Act also preempted local ban the box ordinances that were adopted prior to the law's effective date.
 As a result, the law preempted Newark's much broader ban the box ordinance.

-There are more preemption laws on the horizon, with a law in Arkansas prohibiting local governments from enacting employment laws providing greater employment benefits than that of federal or state law becoming effective in August 2017.
+Arkansas passed a law prohibiting local governments from enacting employment laws providing greater employment benefits than those provided by federal or state law.
 Under that law, employment benefits mean anything of value that an employee may receive from an employer in addition to wages and salary.
 This is very broad and covers, among other things, paid or unpaid days off from work for holidays, sick leave, vacation and personal necessity.
-However, the law does not preempt any state law or local minimum wage ordinance requirements in effect on the effective date of this law.